ucdavis-bioinformatics-training/2019_March_UCSF_mRNAseq_Workshop/differential_expression/orig_DE_Analysis.md

 **2\.** Preprocessing

+In differential expression analysis, only sample-specific effects need to be normalized, NOT concerned with comparisons and quantification of absolute expression.
+* Sequence depth – is a sample specific effect and needs to be adjusted for.
+* RNA composition - finding a set of scaling factors for the library sizes that minimize the log-fold changes between the samples for most genes (uses a trimmed mean of M-values between each pair of sample)
+* GC content – is NOT sample-specific (except when it is)
+* Gene Length – is NOT sample-specific (except when it is)

-Calculate normalization factors to scale the raw library sizes (number of reads).
-By default we use method="TMM" which is the weighted trimmed mean of M-values (to the reference) proposed by Robinson and Oshlack (2010).
+Normalization in edgeR/voom is model-based, you calculate normalization factors to scale the raw library sizes (number of reads) using the function calcNormFactors, which by default uses TMM (weighted trimmed means of M values to the reference).
+Assumes most genes are not DE.

+Proposed by Robinson and Oshlack (2010).

 ```r